-Hot Meal Option #3 – Portable Butane Stove that Operates off of Butane Cylinders
+Hot Meal Option #3 – Portable Butane Stove that Operates off of Butane Cylinders – Personal Favorite

-Similar is size to a larger laptop (but thicker), these portable butane stoves can go just about anywhere.
+Similar in size to a larger laptop (but thicker), these portable butane stoves can go just about anywhere.
 They generate enough heat to do “real” cooking, but the butane canisters are fairly expensive and hold a limited amount of fuel.
-Better for short term emergency cooking inside for those with limited space.
+These are best used for short term emergency cooking inside for those with limited space.

 Hot Meal Option #4 – Propane Grill – For Exterior Use Only

 Note: Always store your propane cylinder outside and upright in a protected location – not inside a house or garage or near combustible materials.
 Avoid conditions where it will rust, potentially causing cylinder failure.
 See Storing Propane Cylinders for more information.
 Propane will store indefinitely, as long as the seals and the storage take remain intact.

 Hot Meal Option #5 – Charcoal Grill – For Exterior Use Only

-Less common than they used to be, charcoal grills are still used by some – including yours truly.
+Charcoal grills are less common than they used to be but are still used by some, including yours truly.
 They have the same limitations as propane grills, and may be even less practical for small amounts of cooking or long, slow cooking.